isaacovercast/easySFS/README.md

   --ploidy PLOIDY     Specify ploidy.
 Default is 2.
 Only other option is 1 for
                       haploid.
   --prefix PREFIX     Prefix for all output SFS files names.
+  --unfolded          Generate unfolded SFS.
+This assumes that your vcf file
+                      is accurately polarized.
+  --dtype DTYPE       Data type for use in output sfs.
+Options are `int` and
+                      `float`.
+Default is `float`.
   --GQ GQUAL          minimum genotype quality tolerated -f                  Force overwriting directories and existing files.
   -v                  Set verbosity.
 Dump tons of info to the screen